Yield curve flattening unleashes blow to Fed hike hype

-US equity markets are gradually confronting the reality that a 2015 Fed hike is out not feasible after US durable goods orders tumbled 3.4% in […]
+US equity markets are gradually confronting the reality that a 2015 Fed hike is not feasible after US durable goods orders tumbled 3.4% in December […]

-US equity markets are gradually confronting the reality that a 2015 Fed hike is out not feasible after US durable goods orders tumbled 3.4% in […]
+US equity markets are gradually confronting the reality that a 2015 Fed hike is not feasible after US durable goods orders tumbled 3.4% in December […]

 The US yield curve as measured by the spread between the ten and two year yields or that of the ten and five year yields, has narrowed by 30 basis points (for 10-2 spread) since December 18.
 Such a rapid flattening of the curve in just over five weeks could imply that an inverted or negative curve could be here by late February.